If you grow plants you’ve heard of the Aphid pest, but what is an Aphid Midge?

 Because the tiny midges are so lightweight, they seek out settings sheltered from strong winds.

-They like a humid environment and a fairly steady temperature ranging from 68° – 80° degrees Fahrenheit.
+They like a humid environment with a fairly steady temperature ranging from 68° – 80° degrees Fahrenheit.
 They do especially well in a greenhouse setting.

 How To Find Aphid Midge Eggs And Larvae